Mind-blowing Cybersecurity Statistics in 2023

 Due to the growing cybercrime industry, cybersecurity techniques and trends are always evolving.
 A cyber attack can devastate any size business, so it is up to each company to set up the appropriate cyber security measures and protect their company and customer information.

-If there’s anything that you take away from this ultimate gate to cybersecurity statistics in 2021, it’s these top stats:
+If there’s anything that you take away from this ultimate gate to cybersecurity trends in 2023 it’s these top stats:

 - The cybersecurity market is growing globally at a compound annual growth rate (CAGR) of 10.9%.